(Master’s or Professional degrees)

 The Purdue University Graduate School strongly encourages you to provide an email address affiliated with your recommenders’ academic institution, professional organization, or employer.
 Once the online recommendation is submitted, the graduate program to which you applied will have access to view your online recommendation.

 Not all programs use the default form above.
-Please consult the Graduate Program Requirements Web page for Hammond and Westville for recommendation letter requirements.
+Please consult the Graduate Program Requirements Web page for recommendation letter requirements.
 If your program indicates that it uses a separate recommendation form, a link to that form will be provided by the graduate program.

 After submitting your application, your application status page will indicate the payment due.
 Click the link Submit Payment to begin the payment process.
 (Your application may be submitted without payment, but it will not be processed until payment is made for degree-seeking and certificate students).

 You must pay your application fee online with your credit card.
 Visa, MasterCard and Discover cards are accepted and processed using a secured online payment system.
 Your application will not be processed until your nonrefundable application fee has been paid.
 Our application fee is $60 (U.S. dollars) for domestic applications and $75 (U.S. dollars) for international applicants.

 There is no fee for the non-degree application.

 How to access your decision letter and reply to your offer of admission.